 Once the belt slips out of its proper position, you may begin to notice a squealing sound while your central air conditioning system is activated.
 This sound is caused by the enlargement or reduction of the fan belt due to a variation in temperature.
 Immediately deactivate the system and call a licensed HVAC technician in your area to perform an air conditioning tune-up.

 Although it may be normal to notice various types of noises while your central air conditioner is activated, a gurgling sound is an indicator of a moisture issue.
-The source of this issue may be a clogged condensate drainage line in your system.
+The source of this issue may be a clogged condensate drain line in your system.
 In other cases, this sound may be due to holes or cracks in your refrigerant lines.

 Specialized tools, equipment, training, and skills are required to repair a refrigerant leak in your central air conditioning system.
-To avoid damage to the the condenser coils, compressor, fan, or evaporator coils, do not attempt to perform an air conditioner tune-up without a certified technician.
+To avoid damage to the condenser coils, compressor, fan, or evaporator coils, do not attempt to perform an air conditioner tune-up without a certified technician.
 The staff at Fenwick Home Services offers fast, safe, and reliable air conditioning maintenance services to homes.

 A knocking noise is usually a signal of a loose fan in the outdoor condensing unit.
 Once the fan becomes insecure, it may begin to hit and damage other areas of the air conditioner.
 This type of noise may also be caused by sticks, rocks, and leaves in the condensing unit.
 To avoid an expensive repair, walk to your thermostat to deactivate your central air conditioning system and call a licensed contractor to perform a tune-up.